Skip to main content

 Purple Card

 This card is for all adults in Scouts.
 It contains essential information – keep it with you.
+You can order a free copy from Scout Store.

-Download the Purple card
+Download the Purple Card

 Reporting potential accidents